gchure/phd/docs/src/chapter_06/section_05_microscopy.md

 and closed identified edge.
 All segmented objects were then labeled and passed through a series of filtering steps.

-To ensure that primarily single cells were segmented, we imposed area and eccentricity bounds.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To ensure that primarily single cells were segmented, we imposed area and eccentricity bounds.
 We assumed that single cells projected into two dimensions are roughly $2\,\mu\text{m}$ long and $1\,\mu\text{m}$ wide, so that cells are likely to have an area between